HEATlab/sensitivity/README.md

 # Improvisational Teamwork Summer 2022

 # DCforPSTN
-This repository hosts a collection of programs written by team *Ctrl Alt Repeat* (part of the Summer 2019 HEATlab group).
-This work resulted in a publication at the Thirty-Fourth AAAI conference on Artificial Intelligence  titled *"Dynamic Control of Probabilistic Simple Temporal Networks"*.
-A pre-print is available [here](https://www.cs.hmc.edu/HEAT/papers/Gao_et_al_AAAI_2020.pdf).
+This repository hosts a collection of programs written by team *Improvisational-Teamwork* (part of the Summer 2022 HEATlab group).
+This work resulted in a publication at the 33rd ICAPS conference on Automatic Planning and Scheduling titled *"Sensitivity Analysis for Dynamic Control of PSTNs with Skewed Distributions"*.
+A pre-print is available [NEED TO EDIT](https://www.cs.hmc.edu/HEAT/papers/Gao_et_al_AAAI_2020.pdf).

-Note that the files included in this repository need to be executed within the code environment created by team *Prob-In-Ctrl* of HEATlab, which can be accessed [here](https://github.com/HEATlab/Prob-in-Ctrl).
-Additionally, the results for SREA and DREA can be obtained from the DREAM algorithm [source code](https://github.com/HEATlab/DREAM).
+## Note that the files included in this repository need to be executed within the code environment created by team *Prob-In-Ctrl* of HEATlab, which can be accessed [here](https://github.com/HEATlab/Prob-in-Ctrl).
+Additionally, t

+The results for SREA and DREA can be obtained from the DREAM algorithm [source code](https://github.com/HEATlab/DREAM).
 <!--
 ## Data Processing
 The `dataset` folder hosts JSON representations of STNUs used in our research.